 So with that, my friend Charlie, how are you?

-I'm great, Jeff, and I'm really thrilled to be running for governor, and you are entirely correct.
+I'm great, Jeff, and I'm really thrilled to be running for governor.

 The lockdowns and shutdowns and disasters of the past year under Tom Wolf have left the Commonwealth of Pennsylvania in a very bad place.

-And I would like, with your help to lead us back and to make Pennsylvania great again.
+And I would like, with your help, to lead us back and to make Pennsylvania great again.

 Yeah, absolutely.

-I I know that you're getting out and about.
+I know that you're getting out and about.

-I mean, Pennsylvania is not Vermont, it's a big state.
+I mean, Pennsylvania is not Vermont.

-Yeah, you know, as I've been one of Tom Wolfe's harshest critics in the media, Jeff, from day one.
+Yeah, you know, I've been one of Tom Wolfe's harshest critics in the media, Jeff, from day one.

 I didn't discover the fact that he's a leftist just in the past year or so.